fkooman/php-saml-sp/README.md

 - the IdP verifies the signature on the `samlp:AuthnRequest`;
 - the IdP verifies the signature on the `samlp:LogoutRequest`;
 - the IdP signs the `samlp:LogoutResponse`.

+Some of these requirements are also exposed through the SP metadata.

 ## simpleSAMLphp